What is Project Risk?

 Crack the code of project success - Get Program Management Professional (PgMP)® Certification today!

-Strategies to Prevent Project Risk
+Strategies for Managing Project Risk

 Preventing Project Risks starts with being prepared.
 By identifying potential problems early and planning effective responses, teams can avoid costly delays and setbacks.
 The following strategies help manage uncertainty, reduce negative impacts, and keep your project on track from start to finish.

-1) Recognising Potential Risks
+1) Recognizing Potential Risks

 How to do it: